codenotary/codenotary.io/pages/blog/storing-virus-case-numbers-in-immudb.md

 		}
 	}
 ```
 Given the existence of the records, we can use ZAdd to group them into a set.
-The set for these records is named region1, the scores are values that can be used for sorting (Timestamp like: JJJJDDD) and last but not least we need the key.
+The set for these records is named region1, the scores are values that can be used for sorting (Timestamp like: YYYYDDD) and last but not least we need the key.
 Again we will ZAdd all the records by the key of our antigenData struct.

 ```go
 	for i := 0; i < len(antigenData.keys); i++ {